-played price pair was (60, 70), with (60, 50) being third.
-In all of these cases, only one incumbent deviated from the full information price pair.
-In fact, the only treatment in which both incumbents deviated consistently from the full information equilibrium prices was Treatment ASYM14, in which the incumbents played (50, 50) and (50, 60) in state L about 15% of the time each.
+Second, when the incumbents did not play the full information equilibrium prices, their deviations from these prices were small: in state L, the second most commonly played price pair was (40, 50), with (40, 60) being third, while in state H the second most commonly played price pair was (60, 70), with (60, 50) being third.
+In all of these cases, only one incumbent deviated from the full information equilibrium prices was Treatment ASYM14, in which the incumbents deviated consistently from the full information equilibrium prices was Treatment ASYM14, in which the incumbents played (50, 50) and (50, 60) in state L about 15% of the time each.
 In state H by contrast, the incumbents never consistently played a price pair that involved deviations by both incumbents from (60, 60).
-Interestingly, Table 1 shows that the price pairs (40, 50) and (40, 60)are out-of-equilibrium prices in state L, while (60, 70) and (60, 50) can be played in a separating equilibrium in state H.
+Interestingly, Table 1 shows that the price pairs (40, 50) and (40, 60) are out-of-equilibrium prices in state L, while (60, 70) and (60, 50) can be played in a separating equilibrium in state H.